top of page

 • RPCc with CPCA

-• Diploma of Applied Psychology and Counselling Specializing in Counselling Therapy
+• Diploma of Applied Psychology and Counselling (Counselling Therapy)

 • Bachelor of Science in Psychology (Honors)